ryofslife/dumpable-kernel/README.md

   CONFIG_PROC_KCORE=y
 </pre>

-I also prepared a system call for triggering kernel panic.
+I also prepared <a href="https://github.com/ryofslife/dumpable-kernel/blob/main/kernel/sys.c#L2817">a system call</a> for triggering kernel panic.
 The system call number is 451.
 It takes an argument of 0 - 5.
 Here is some the detail of what to expect for each case.

 ---

 ### Case 0: <em>panic()</em>

-If you pass 0 as the argument, it simply calls  <a href="https://github.com/ryofslife/dumpable-kernel/blob/main/kernel/panic.c#L284">panic()</a>.
+If you pass 0 as the argument, it simply calls  <a href="https://elixir.bootlin.com/linux/latest/source/kernel/panic.c#L276">panic()</a>.
 Nothing interesting but its useful for testing if kexec reboot is working properly😐.

 ---